 Why Do My Pocket Holes Strip Out?

 A stripped screw is one that spins and will not tighten up.
-Pocket holes often strip out because the screws are overtightened.
+Pocket holes often strip out because the pocket screws are overtightened.

 I set the clutch on my DeWALT drill to #3 for driving pocket screws into softwoods like pine.

 There are several things that can cause pocket holes to crack.
 To prevent splitting pocket holes we need to use pocket hole screws with the right thread pitch for the type of wood we’re working with.

 Use fine-thread pocket screws with hardwoods like oak, maple, and poplar.
 Use coarse-thread pocket screws with softwoods like pine, plywood, and MDF.

 Also, drive pocket screws slowly and avoid overtightening the screws.